 Matching a recorded tempo with a tempo ramp

 As a general approach, the best way to control tempo ramps is to use them in pairs.

-The first thing we need to do is determine where the first beat is.
-Drag the first meter to that position.
+The first thing needed is determining where the first beat is in the recording and left dragging the first meter to that position.

-Now while dragging any beat after the second new tempo, watch the drum audio and tempo lines until they align.
+Now, -dragging any beat after the second new tempo marker will allow to align the drum audio and tempo after the second marker.

-In a general sense, adding tempo markers in pairs allows you to 'pin' your previous work while you move further to the right.
+In a general sense, adding tempo markers in pairs allows to 'pin' the tempo at the marker's location while moving further to the right.

 Audio locked meters can be useful when composing, as they allow a continuous piece of music to be worked on in isolated segments, preventing the listening fatigue of a fixed form.
 Reassembly is left as an excercise for the reader.